Frequently Asked Questions About Our Parks

 We do not allow anyone to use metal detectors in our parks, gardens or nature reserves.

-If you’d like to find out where playgrounds or areas for teenagers are have a look at our parks map, they are all listed there.
+If you’d like to find out where playgrounds or areas for teenagers are they are all listed on our parks map.

 There are 64 playgrounds in Bournemouth as well as sports and activity areas that include: